Merv-Local + Playwright guide

 merv.regression_suite Suite title in JSON and HTML.

-merv.screenshot=true Viewport PNG after major Playwright actions and after each expect() matcher (requires wrapped test / expect from merv-client/playwright-test).
+merv.screenshot true — capture a viewport PNG after major Playwright actions and after each expect() matcher (requires wrapped test / expect from merv-client/playwright-test).

 merv.debug=true Include hooks, fixtures, and all test.step categories in the report.